Smoke Damage After a Fire: Why It’s More Dangerous Than Most Homeowners Realize

 The Long-Term Effects of Soot Damage

 Soot is more than just black dust left behind after a fire.
 It is highly acidic and corrosive.
-Soot and smoke residues can:
+The longer soot remains on surfaces, the more difficult it becomes to remove completely.
+Delaying smoke damage restoration can lead to permanent property damage and significantly higher repair costs.

 • Stain walls and ceilings permanently